CLI Reference

 • new — Scaffold a new OSQAr project.

-• traceability — Validate traceability rules from needs.json.
+• traceability — Validate traceability rules from needs.json (supports CSV and Excel export).

 • code-trace — Scan code for need IDs (optional enforcement).